-DISCUSSION

-The major objective of the study was to identify secondary school learners’ knowledge about HIV/AIDS.
-Although almost all learners knew about HIV/AIDS, not all could define these two terms correctly.
-Learners knew that a person could become infected with HIV by having sex with an infected person, but a few thought HIV/AIDS could be cured.
-This misperception needs to be addressed urgently by the school HIV/AIDS programme.
-As long as learners consider HIV/AIDS to be curable, they are unable of making informed decisions based on the fact that HIVAIDS has no cure.

-Despite the HIV/AIDS school programme, not all learners could mention the three most important ways of remaining HIV negative.
-This seems to be a major shortcoming of the school programme’s outcomes.

-As most learners were willing to undergo VCT, but few had done so, and as no learner had reportedly commenced sexual activities, it is an opportune time to offer VCT services to form 1 learners in Harare.
-Provided that these VCT services provide adequate pre- and post test counselling to those who test HIV-negative as well as to those who test HIV-positive, this service to form 1 learners, could be a powerful motivator to protect the individual and his/her future sex partners.

 LIMITATIONS OF THE STUDY

-The research results are limited to the four schools since the sample was small.
+The research results are limited to form 1 learners from the four participating schools.
 However, the sample comprised learners from the rural, high density, low density and private schools representing the four types of schools in Zimbabwe, and the demographic characteristics of the learners were comparable across the four schools, as well as to those reported in the ZHDS (2005-6;158).

-Only 75 learners were interviewed because the interviews were conducted at a time when Zimbabwe was undergoing economic hardships and there was a low turnout of both teachers and learners in schools, due to teachers’ strikes for better salaries.
+Only 75 learners were interviewed because the interviews were conducted at a time when there were few teachers and learners at schools, due to teachers’ strikes for better salaries.

-Only Form 1 secondary school learners participated in this study.
-Reportedly none of them had been sexually active, making questions about sexual practices irrelevant, and the study incapable of reporting on these issues.
+Reportedly none of the interviewed learners had been sexually active, making questions about sexual practices irrelevant, and the study incapable of reporting on these issues.

-Learners were not familiar with the term ‘French kissing’ and questions pertaining to this issue were disregarded in this report.

 RECOMMENDATIONS

 As most learners acquired their HIV/AIDS information from schools, these school-based programmes should be sustained, improved and expanded.
 Based on the fact that the minority of learners acquired their HIV/AIDS information from their parents, school-based parent-empowering HIV/AIDS and sex-related education programmes should be provided to parents, in addition to those existing for learners.

-The school curriculum needs to be revised to emphasise improving learners’ HIV/AIDS knowledge and addressing misconceptions (even if only held by a minority of learners) including HIV/AIDS transmission through being scratched by the nails of a person who is HIV positive, the fact that there is no cure for HIV/AIDS and the fact that HIV/AIDS can+++not be cured by having sex with a virgin.
-The school-based HIV/AIDS programme should also stress that, provided that one takes precautionary measures to protect oneself against contamination with the HIV positive person’s body fluids, one is unlikely to become HIV infected by caring for such a person.
-The school curriculum should also emphasise the difference between HIV and AIDS.
+The school curriculum needs to be revised to emphasise improving learners’ HIV/AIDS knowledge and addressing misconceptions (even if only held by a minority of learners) including HIV/AIDS transmission through being scratched by the nails of a person who is HIV positive, the fact that there is no cure for HIV/AIDS and the fact that HIV/AIDS cannot be cured by having sex with a virgin.
+The school-based HIV/AIDS programme should also stress that, provided that one takes precautionary measures to protect oneself against contamination with the HIV positive person’s body fluids, one is unlikely to become HIV infected while caring for such a person.
+The school curriculum should also emphasise the difference between HIV and AIDS and should ensure that every learner knows the ABC of HIV/AIDS prevention.